Voice Assistants for Health Self-Management: Designing for and with Older Adults: Stage 3: Co-design Workshops with Older Adults

 \subsection{Data Analysis}

-We conducted thematic analysis on the transcribed audio data to identify existing and potential breakdowns in their current practices and capture solutions proposed by participants for these breakdowns.
-Additionally, we coded their interactions with the prototype VA.
-Second part of third workshop was conducted predominately in Mandarin since participants (W3-N and W3-Y) felt more comfortable speaking in Mandarin.
+We conducted thematic analysis on the transcribed audio data to identify existing and potential breakdowns in participants' current practices and capture solutions proposed by participants for these breakdowns.
+Additionally, \sally{we coded their interactions with the VA prototype for the types of queries users made and their preferences while creating medication reminders.} Second part of third workshop was conducted predominately in Mandarin since participants (W3-N and W3-Y) felt more comfortable speaking in Mandarin.
 The conversations were facilitated by a member of the research team and later translated into English.
 The first author coded all the workshop transcripts and classified the codes into themes and sub-themes.
 Two researchers who were present at the workshops fully agreed on the outcomes of coding.
 The themes are: 1) consultation, 2) medication reminders, 3) health tracking, and 4) general considerations for VA design.
 For each sub-theme, we present challenge-solution pairs and user preferences for the VA.